commonhaus/foundation/policies/trademark-policy.md

 ### Visual Identity

-Use only official versions of the Logo obtained from the Commonhaus Foundation or its projects.
+- Use only official versions of the Logo obtained from the Commonhaus Foundation or its projects.

-You may not change any Logo except to scale it.
+- You may not change any Logo except to scale it.
 This means you may not add decorative elements, change the colors, change the proportions, distort it, add elements, or combine it with other logos.

-When the context requires the use of black-and-white graphics and the logo is color, you may reproduce the logo in a manner that produces a black-and-white image.
+- When the context requires the use of black-and-white graphics and the logo is color, you may reproduce the logo in a manner that produces a black-and-white image.

+## Commonhaus Trademarks and Crowdfunding

+The Commonhaus Foundation recognizes that some projects may wish to use a project trademark when raising funds through crowdfunding platforms.
+These activities are not official foundation efforts, even if they are coordinated by core participants from our projects.
+Since crowdfunding operates externally to the Commonhaus Foundation, you must obtain permission before using a Commonhaus trademark on any crowdfunding page.

+In exchange for using the mark, the Commonhaus requires the administrator of the crowdfunding effort to adhere to these three policies:

+1. You must have a policy that contributors and recipients disclose their legal or known names and company affiliations to the administrator of the funds.

+2. Projects must be clear about how they decide to distribute funds to individual contributors.

+3. You must include the following disclaimer on the crowdfunding page, replacing [Project Name] with the name of the project whose logo you plan to use:

+> "This crowdfunding page supports independent contributors of the [Project Name] open source project.
+> The Commonhaus Foundation does not endorse, administer, or control this page.
+> Donations made here will go directly to the individuals contributing to [Project Name], and not to the Commonhaus Foundation.
+> The [Project Name] marks are used under license from the Commonhaus Foundation for the open source community's benefit."

+To request permission to use a mark, please contact the [`trademarks` mailing list][CONTACTS.yaml].

+Finally, if you are raising money through crowdfunding, be aware that you are not acting on behalf of the Commonhaus Foundation.
+It is your responsibility to know and follow all applicable laws.

+## Disclaimer

+We can't guarantee that our trademarks won't infringe on others, and we're not responsible for actions taken under this policy.
+If you use our trademarks, you'll have to defend us against any legal claims.

+- The Commonhaus Foundation does not make any express or implied warranties, including but not limited to the warranties of non-infringement of any third party intellectual property rights.
+- The Commonhaus Foundation does not warrant that any pending trademark applications for Commonhaus trademarks will result in any granted trademark protection.
+- The Commonhaus Foundation shall not be liable for any claims relating to user’s activities taken under the permissions granted by this policy.
+  You (the user of Commonhaus Trademarks) hereby agree to indemnify, defend and hold the the Commonhaus Foundation and its contributors harmless against any such claims.

 ## Modifications and Updates

 The Commonhaus Foundation may modify or update this Trademark Policy as needed.
 You are responsible for staying informed about the most recent trademark guidelines.
-Amendments or changes to this policy will follow the [amendment process][], and the current version will be published here: <http://www.commonhaus.org/policies/trademark-policy/>
+Amendments or changes to this policy will follow the [amendment process][].
+The current version will be published here: <http://www.commonhaus.org/policies/trademark-policy/>

 ## Contact and Further Information

 The list of Commonhaus Foundation’s registered trademarks, pending registrations and trademarks in use can be found at <https://www.commonhaus.org/trademarks/>.

-For further clarification on this policy or to inquire about uses not covered, please contact the [`trademarks` mailing list][CONTACTS.yaml].
+We value input from our community in maintaining the integrity of the Commonhaus Foundation's trade and service marks.

+If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of the Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, contact the [`trademarks` mailing list][CONTACTS.yaml].

 ## Attribution

-This work is inspired by [The OpenJS Foundation Trademark Policy](https://trademark-policy.openjsf.org), the [GNOME Foundation's Trademark Usage Guidelines for Third Parties](https://wiki.gnome.org/FoundationBoard/Resources/LicensingGuidelines).
+This work is inspired by [The OpenJS Foundation Trademark Policy](https://trademark-policy.openjsf.org).
-It is licensed under a Creative
-Commons Attribution 4.0 International license (“CC BY 4.0”, available at
+It is licensed under a Creative Commons Attribution 4.0 International license (“CC BY 4.0”, available at
 <https://creativecommons.org/licenses/by/4.0>).

 [CONTACTS.yaml]: https://github.com/commonhaus/foundation-draft/blob/main/CONTACTS.yaml